How to Use Your PDFs

 You'll do this once.
 It helps Adobe find your downloaded PDFs.

-Giving Adobe Acrobat Reader permission to access files.
+Step 3: Giving Adobe Acrobat Reader permission to access files on the device so PDF downloads can be opened.

 Step 4: Turn on "Access all files" so Adobe can find your PDF downloads.